Mead–Conway VLSI chip design revolution: Details

 In 1978–79, when approximately 20,000 transistors could be fabricated in a single chip, Carver Mead and Lynn Conway wrote the textbook Introduction to VLSI Systems.
-It was published in 1979 and became a bestseller, since it was the first VLSI (Very Large Scale Integration) design textbook usable by non-physicists. ("In a self-aligned CMOS process, a transistor is formed wherever the gate layer ... crosses a diffusion layer." from: Integrated circuit § Manufacturing) The authors intended the book to fill a gap in the literature and introduce electrical engineering and computer science students to integrated system architecture.
+It was published in 1979 and became a bestseller, since it was the first VLSI (Very Large Scale Integration) design textbook usable by non-physicists.
+The authors intended the book to fill a gap in the literature and introduce electrical engineering and computer science students to integrated system architecture.
 This textbook triggered a breakthrough in education, as well as in industry practice.
 Computer science and electrical engineering professors throughout the world started teaching VLSI system design using this textbook.
 Many of them also obtained a copy of Lynn Conway's notes from her famous MIT course in 1978, which included a collection of exercises.

-An important milestone that followed was the Multi Project Chip (MPC) concept that allowed multiple designs to be fabricated on a single wafer, greatly reducing cost to the point that students' design exercises and prototypes could be fabricated (created) in small numbers.
+An important milestone that followed was the Multi Project Chip (MPC) concept that allowed multiple designs to be fabricated on a single wafer, greatly reducing cost to the point that students' design exercises and prototypes could be fabricated in small numbers.
 The first successful run of an MPC line was demonstrated at Lynn Conway's 1978 VLSI design course at MIT.
 A few weeks after completion of their designs, the students had the fabricated prototypes in their hands, available for testing.
 Lynn Conway's improved new Xerox PARC MPC VLSI implementation system and service was operated successfully for a dozen universities by late 1979.
 Computer scientist Danny Cohen then transferred the technology to the University of Southern California Information Sciences Institute, creating the Metal Oxide Semiconductor Implementation Service (MOSIS), which has evolved since 1981 into a national infrastructure for fast-turnaround prototyping of VLSI chip designs by universities and researchers.

 In 1980, the Defense Advanced Research Projects Agency began the DoD's new VLSI research project to support extensions of this work.
 This resulted in many university and industry researchers learning and improving the Mead–Conway innovations.
 They rapidly spread around the world.
 Many regional Mead and Conway scenes were organized, such as the German multi-university E.I.S. project.